Greater celandine plant

 Scientific name: Chelidonium majus L.

-Origin: native to Central, Northern Europe and the Caucasus region.
+Origin: Native to Central, Northern Europe and the Caucasus region.
 Since ancient times known in parts of North Africa.

-Habitat: nitrophilous plant, likes damp and non cultivated places, between stones, walls, ruined buildings and rubble.
+Nitrophilous plant, likes damp and non cultivated places, between stones, walls, ruined buildings and rubble.

 Distribution: Central and Northern Europe, the Caucasus, North Africa, North America.